-Our tradition began some 6,000 years ago, when the first Central Asian tribesmen used hide straps to lash a slate of wood to the bottom of each foot – and then walked across the snow on these “shoeskis” without sinking.
+Our tradition began some 6,000 years ago when the first Central Asian tribesmen used hide straps to lash a slate of wood to the bottom of each foot.
+They then walked across the snow on these “shoeskis” without sinking.

 Our tradition continued as the men and women of almost every Native American tribe in North America developed an oblong-oval webbed snowshoe.

 The Athabascan, the Inuit, and other Alaskan tribes wore long snowshoes.
-They had a hard time making turns in their shoes, but they moved fast enough to keep up with dogs with a sled across Alaska’s vast open spaces.
+They had a hard time making turns in their shoes.
+However, they moved fast enough to keep up with dogs with a sled across Alaska’s vast open spaces.

 The Ojibwe (also called the Ojibwa or Chippewa) walked across the snow with shoes fashioned with a pointed tip and an upturned toe.
-Woodland tribes like the Ojibwe and the Iroquois needed both ends of the shoe to be pointed so that they had the speed and agility to follow buffalo and other game across challenging and varied terrain, from prairie meadows to thick forests.
+Woodland tribes like the Ojibwe and the Iroquois needed both ends of the shoe to be pointed.
+That way they had the speed and agility to follow buffalo and other game across challenging and varied terrain, from prairie meadows to thick forests.
 The Cree wore a six-foot shoe and others wore shoes as long as seven feet.

 The Huron – the Maine, the Michigan, and the Algonquin – moved gracefully through open places on their wider snowshoes.
 Today these shoes remind us of big tennis rackets.

 And many Indians, including many of the Plains Indians, found it much easier to hunt buffalo in their Bear Paw snowshoes – short and wide with a round tail.
-These shoes were strong and lightweight, gave them optimum flotation, and enabled them to handle a heavy load as they moved easily through versatile terrain.
+These shoes were strong and lightweight and gave them optimum flotation.
+Bear Paws enabled them to handle a heavy load as they moved easily through versatile terrain.
 From the Bear Paw, primarily, emerged our modern snowshoes.

 All along the way across thousands of years, the Native Americans of what became Canada and the United States have steamed and bent wood into frames with shapes of remarkable sophistication.
-They learned that wood does not fill with water and freeze and that it is ash wood that is so strong and pliable that it makes the best snowshoes.
-And they learned that the rawhide from caribou, moose, elk, or deer makes the best decking – the best strips for snowshoe lacings.
+They learned that wood does not fill with water and freeze.
+Also, ash wood is so strong and pliable that it makes the best snowshoes.
+And they learned that the rawhide from caribou, moose, elk, or deer makes the best decking and strips for snowshoe lacings.